-More interesting is when we consider that the CDS contracts themselves can be tranched into further promises.
-Suppose now that assets z_1 and z_2 have the same collateral capability (i.e., can be tranched the same), but suppose that the CDS on z_2 can be tranched while the CDS on z_1 cannot.
-In this context, tranching the CDS could mean breaking it into one security that pays in some states and another security that pays in others.
-The ability to tranche CDS on z_2 will increase the basis on z_2 .
+Finally, we can also consider the case when CDS contracts themselves can be tranched into further promises, which occurs with CDS indices.
+Consider two assets z_1 and z_2 which are identical in both payoffs and collateral capacity (i.e. can be tranched the same) but suppose that the CDS on z_2 can be tranched while the CDS on z_1 cannot7.
+The ability to tranche CDS on z_2 will increase the CDS-bond basis on z_2 .

-Corollary 2.
-Suppose that z_2 and z_1 can be collateralized the same but suppose that the CDS on z_2 can be tranched.
+Corollary 3.
+Suppose that z_2 and z_1 can be directly collateralized in the same way (i.e. z_2 and z_1 can be used to issue the same financial contracts).
+Suppose that the CDS on z_2 can be tranched but the CDS on z_1 cannot be tranched.
 Then the basis on z_2 is greater than the basis on z_1 .
 Furthermore, in equilibrium, the CDS on z_1 will not be traded.